Jaipongan: Musical origins

 Jaipongan, also known as jaipong, is a musical performance genre of the Sundanese people in the Sundanese language of West Java, Indonesia.
-Jaipongan includes revived indigenous arts, like gamelan, but it also did not ignore Western music completely despite the ban on rock and roll.
-It used its sensuality and the sensuality found in a traditional village music and dance, ketuk tilu.
+Jaipongan includes revived indigenous arts, like gamelan, but it also does not ignore Western music completely despite the ban on rock and roll.
+It uses the sensuality found in traditional village music and dance, ketuk tilu.
 However, many believe it is something purely Indonesian or Sundanese in origin and style.
 It is developed predominately from rural folk forms and traditions as a purely indigenous form.
 The rise of cassettes and films has led to the popularity of the musical form of jaipongan.
-It has spread from its home in West Java's Sunda, to greater Java and Indonesia.
-It can be seen as many regional varieties of gong-chime performance found through much of Indonesia.
-Ketuk tilu is its biggest influence, as a traditional Sudanese musical entertainment form.
+It has spread from its home in West Java's Sunda to greater Java and throughout Indonesia.
+It can be seen as many regional varieties of gong-chime performance found throughout much of Indonesia.
+Ketuk tilu is its biggest influence, as a traditional Sundanese musical entertainment form.

-Gong-chime performance is characterized by such features as: use of an ensemble dominated by idiophones, metallophones and knobbed gongs.
-It is a stratified polyphony, with lower-pitch instruments playing parts of lesser density and all parts are structured colotomically around time-cycles.
-This can be found in traditional Indonesian gamelan.
-There is improvisation on certain instruments.
+Gong-chime performance is characterized by such features as the use of an ensemble dominated by idiophones, metallophones, and knobbed gongs.
+It is a stratified polyphony, with lower-pitch instruments playing parts of lesser density and all parts are structured monotonically around time cycles This can be found in traditional Indonesian gamelan.
+There is an improvisation on certain instruments.
 The modes used are grouped into two broad types: slendro and pelog.

-Ronggeng probably has existed in Java since ancient time, the bas reliefs in Karmawibhanga section on Borobudur displays the scene of travelling entertainment troupe with musicians and female dancers.
+Ronggeng probably has existed in Java since ancient times, the bas reliefs in the Karmawibhanga section on Borobudur display the scene of a travelling entertainment troupe with musicians and female dancers.

 The cassette industry and its boom in Indonesia helped popularize jaipongan greatly and promoted regional styles rather than hurt them.

 The song repertoire of jaipongan is varied, and that is why it is better understood as an intertwined performance style of music and dance.
-Many songs are associated with ketuk tilu or other wide reaching regional varieties, not traditional gamelan.
+Many songs are associated with ketuk tilu or other wide-reaching regional varieties, not traditional gamelan.
 It consists of songs of more recent origin often composed for jaipongan.
-Song topics vary, encompassing amatory, moralistic, bawdy, topical and spiritual subjects, often emphasizing grass roots culture.
+Song topics vary, encompassing amatory, moralistic, bawdy, topical and spiritual subjects, often emphasizing grassroots culture.